rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    ### Commit - Revert

-   To change a file with commits already pushed to others, a git revert command tells Git to figure out the opposite of all the change introduced by a particular commit.
+   To change a file with commits already pushed to others, use the `git revert` command for Git to figure out the opposite of all the change introduced by a particular commit.
    If the commit added some text, revert deletes that text.

-   First figure out the specific commit id using the git log command (such as "5a34def"), then supply that number in the command:
+   First figure out the specific commit id using the git log command (such as "5a34def")

+   <pre><strong>git log</em>
+   </strong></pre>

+   Then supply that commit id in the command:

    <pre><strong>git revert <em>[commit-SHA]</em>
    </strong></pre>

+   The creates a new commit which need to be pushed up to GitHub.

    See <a target="_blank" href="https://www.atlassian.com/git/tutorials/undoing-changes#git-revert">this explanation</a>.